News and Load: A Quantitative Exploration of Natural Language Processing Applications for Forecasting Day-ahead Electricity System Demand: Conclusions

 \section{Conclusions}

+This paper studied the link between unstructured textual information in news and electricity demand in the UK.
+In general, improvements of 4\%, 11\%, and 10\% in RMSE, MAE, and SMAPE are observed.
+The values should be considered in light of the relatively smooth behavior of the national aggregated load and its predictability.
+The best-performing method is a feature combination model with word frequency from news titles, sentiment scores, and GloVe word embeddings from news text bodies.
+These features identified keywords relative to sports stars, the COVID-19 pandemic, the minimum subjectivity of public sentiments, transportation, and international conflicts.
+The experiments on short-term and regional forecasting demonstrate the potential of textual features.

+The contributions listed in Section~\ref{Introduction} are now specified.
+First, we verified the possibility of extracting valuable information from the news to improve demand forecasting.
+Table~\ref{Forecasting errors when adding Ft into model D+C+T} shows the improvements in the method when adding textual features.
+In Figure~\ref{Pearson_analysis_NLP}, the correlation of textual features and load at different hours, seasons, and day types can be observed.

-This paper studied the link between unstructured textual information in news and electricity demand.
-The overall methodology can be summarised as follows: firstly, textual information in the news is converted into numerical time series, including count features, word frequencies, sentiment scores, topic distributions, and word embeddings according to different methods of TextBlob, LDA model, and GloVe.
-Secondly, after the Granger test aimed at removing spurious correlations, the rest features are fed to an existing load forecasting algorithm working with known predictors such as calendar information and temperature values.
-Finally, the performance is compared, and the inputs are analysed to understand the mechanism of the news affecting electricity load.
+The second contribution is the prediction chain integrating textual information. i) Textual information in the news is converted into numerical time series, including count features, word frequencies, sentiment scores, topic distributions, and word embeddings according to different NLP techniques. ii) After the Granger test to remove spurious correlations, the rest of the features are fed to an existing forecasting model with known predictors such as demand lags, calendar information, and temperature values. iii) The performance is compared, and the inputs are analyzed to understand the mechanism of the news impacting electricity load from global and local relationships, and causality effects.

-The study was carried out on the datasets of news and electricity demand related to the United Kingdom for 2016-2021.
-In general, reduced performance improvements in the region of 4\%, 11\%, and 10\% in RMSE, MAE, and SMAPE are observed.
-The best-performing method is a feature combination model with word frequency from news titles, sentiment scores and GloVe word embeddings from news text bodies.
-These features identified keywords relative to the COVID-19 pandemic, the minimum subjectivity of public sentiments, and international conflicts.